lcavadas/arenite/1-usage.md

 (ex: <b>dev</b> with all source files and <b>prod</b> with minified versions)

-There are two ways to configure you instances to be registered with Arenite.
-You can use object configuration or annotation-based configuration.
-You can use both at the same time is such is desired.
+There are three ways to configure your instances to be registered with Arenite.
+You can use object configuration, annotation-based configuration or an AMD-style call to <code>define</code>.
+You can use all at the same time if such is desired.

 A base object is always required for at the very least declaring the dependencies.

-For the dev API documentation please go  <a href="//rawgit.com/lcavadas/arenite/master/docs/core.html">here</a>.
+For the dev API documentation please go  <a href="//rawgit.com/arenite/arenite/master/docs/core.html">here</a>.

 ### Object Configurationma

-You can check the complete reference for the configuration object
+The object configuration relies on a simple object to define the desired properties for arenite to act upon.

 #### Expose

-The property <b>expose</b> can either be the name of the variable to be used for exposing the arenite instance in the window object.
+The property <b>expose</b> is name of the variable to be used for exposing the arenite instance in the window object.
+This property can also be a function to determine if the variable should be exposed.

+Expose Arenite as a window variable <code>arenite</code>:

 ```javascript
   Arenite({